I love to bring the museum to life and connect people to our rich Jewish heritage

 That is my mission statement, and I hope, God willing, to explore as many museums and sites as possible in the world, to inspire people to look at Jewish heritage and Jewish History with fresh eyes.

-Experiential learning in a museum is edifying and enjoyable, and has proven beneficial in many different settings: Families, bat/bat-mitzvah, couples, individuals, communities, events, fundraisers, synagogue and sisterhoods, parent outings and teacher professional development sessions.
+Experiential learning in a museum is edifying and enjoyable, and has proven beneficial in many different settings: Schools, synagogues, families, bat/bat-mitzvah, couples, individuals, communities, events, fundraisers, sisterhoods, PTA outings and teacher professional development sessions.

 Lectures, Shabbat programs, workshops and other deals are also listed below.